Aliases for NMNAT2 Gene

 This gene product belongs to the nicotinamide mononucleotide adenylyltransferase (NMNAT) enzyme family, members of which catalyze an essential step in NAD (NADP) biosynthetic pathway.
 Unlike the other human family member, which is localized to the nucleus, and is ubiquitously expressed; this enzyme is cytoplasmic, and is predominantly expressed in the brain.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NMNAT2 Gene

 NMNAT2 (Nicotinamide Nucleotide Adenylyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
+Diseases associated with NMNAT2 include wallerian degeneration and tauopathy.
+Among its related pathways are Metabolism and NAD metabolism.
 GO annotations related to this gene include nicotinate-nucleotide adenylyltransferase activity and nicotinamide-nucleotide adenylyltransferase activity.
 An important paralog of this gene is NMNAT3.

 UniProtKB/Swiss-Prot for NMNAT2 Gene